-Editor's Note: This is the final article in a three-part series.
+October 2003 Editor’s Note: This is the final article in a three-part series.
 You can read part one here and part two here.
 Our wedding day couldn’t have been more…

 Our wedding day couldn’t have been more beautiful.
 The sun was shining, and the breeze was cool.
 My first waking moments were serene.
 “It’s my wedding day,” I thought as I enjoyed the sight of the sunrays peaking through the window.
 Ah … a moment of peace … and then it was over.